Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Related Work

 \subsection{Spatio-Temporal Prediction}

-With the enhancement of computing performance and the development of deep learning technology, Convolutional Neural Network (CNN) \cite{ke_short-term_2017,curbGan_2020,zhang_daily_2021}, Graph Neural Network (GNN) \cite{chai_multi_graph_2018, yu2018spatio, graphwavenet_2019, hybrid_navigation_2020, song2020spatial, dynamic_multi_traffic_2021, network_imputation_2021, xia_3dgcn_2021, shao_traffic_2022, sthan_2022, modeling_network_flow_2022, multi_step_relation_traffic_2022, pretrain_traffic_2022,li_wavelet_2023,DMGF_2023} and attention-based methods \cite{ASTGCN_2019, GMAN_AAAI2020, dynamic_attention_2020,trajNet_2021,li_semantic_gat_2022} are adopted to model spatial dependency in crowd flow prediction problems.
-Zhang et al. \cite{zhang2017deep} split the city traffic flow into grids according to time order, and then use CNN to capture the spatial dependency.
-Ke et al. \cite{ke_short-term_2017} used a convolution long-short-term memory network (Conv-LSTM) to simultaneously capture the spatiotemporal dependencies of taxi demand.
-Geng et al \cite{geng2019spatiotemporal} use a multi-graph convolution model to capture varieties of spatial knowledge.
+With the enhancement of computing performance and the development of deep learning technology, Convolutional Neural Network (CNN) \cite{ke_short-term_2017,curbGan_2020}, Graph Neural Network (GNN) \cite{chai_multi_graph_2018, yu2018spatio, graphwavenet_2019, song2020spatial, dynamic_multi_traffic_2021, modeling_network_flow_2022} and attention-based methods \cite{ASTGCN_2019, GMAN_AAAI2020, dynamic_attention_2020,li_semantic_gat_2022} are adopted to model spatial dependency in crowd flow prediction problems.
+Zhang et al. \cite{zhang2017deep} split the city traffic flow into grids according to time order and then use CNN to capture the spatial dependency.
+Geng et al. \cite{geng2019spatiotemporal} use a multi-graph convolution model to capture varieties of spatial knowledge.
 Wang et al. \cite{wang_STDM_survey} give a comprehensive review of recent progress for spatiotemporal prediction from the perspective of spatiotemporal data mining.
 Jiang et al. \cite{dl_traffic_2021} revisit the deep STCFP models and build a standard benchmark upon popular datasets.
-Wang et al. \cite{STMeta} design a meta-modeling framework and provide an evaluation benchmark of the STCFP models as well as spatiotemporal knowledge.
+Li et al. \cite{dynamic_graph_benchmark_2023} design a dynamic graph convolution recurrent network and propose a benchmark of recent deep STCFP models.
+Wange et al. \cite{STMeta} design a meta-modeling framework and provide an evaluation benchmark of the STCFP models as well as spatiotemporal knowledge.
 However, whereas these previous studies attempt to make full use of spatiotemporal correlations and build large-scale benchmarks \cite{STMeta,dynamic_graph_benchmark_2023}, this paper focuses on benchmarking the contextual features and their modeling techniques.